MarcinOrlowski/weekday-plasmoid/README.md

  * **Future**: appearance of remaining, future days of the week.
  * **Furure Saturday**: optional, separate appearance of future Saturday.
 If not enabled, "Future" will be used.
  * **Future Sunday**: optional, separate appearance of future Sunday.
 If not enabled, "Future" will be used.

+#### Fake calendar ####

+To make theme testing easier you can enable "Fake calendar" feature and manually configure data passed to Weekday Grid such as day of today and last day of the month.
+All other appearance settings (incl. i.e. localization, day labels, first day of week) are also honored.

 #### Item settings ####